KeystoneHQ/keystone-developer/docs/integration/hardware-call.md

 # Hardware Call

+> [!TIP|labelVisibility:hidden|iconVisibility:hidden]
+> Most wallet do not need this step when getting account information from Keystone.

 Hardware Call is the process that a watch-only wallet send requests to Keystone hardware wallet, Keystone then execute the given command and present the result in QR code.
 You can think it as the API of Keystone hardware wallet.
-Not every wallet needs this step when getting account information from Keystone.

 The Hardware Call supports at the moment
 - Key Derivation Call